nul-one/hostblock/README.md

 - `hostblock cw` remove (clear) all hosts from your whitelist
 - `hostblock lw` list all hosts currently in your whitelist
 - `hostblock list` list hosts from blacklist that do not appear in whitelist
+- `hostblock count` show counts for blacklist and whitelist

 Importing
 -------------------------